MASTER GARDNER LLC

 By balancing your garden with a mix of plants, hardscaping, and ground covers, you can significantly cut down on maintenance tasks.

 While the goal of a low-maintenance garden is to reduce tasks like weeding and watering, a bit of pruning and deadheading is still necessary to keep your plants healthy and looking their best.
 However, choosing plants that require minimal pruning can make this task much easier.
+This is a great example of how lawn maintenance can be tailored to ensure you’re spending minimal time on upkeep while maintaining a vibrant garden.

 Shrubs like boxwood or lilacs can be left to grow naturally or pruned only occasionally for shape.
 Perennials like coneflowers or black-eyed Susans require just quick deadheading after blooming to encourage more flowers and keep your garden tidy.